OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 }
 ```

-Use the following commands to call a content provider:
+Use the following commands to call the content provider using the identified URIs:

 ```bash
 $ adb shell content query --uri content://com.mwr.example.sieve.DBContentProvider/Keys/